 With a simple, easy to use user interface, MarkdownPad is a great document editor for software documentation.
-However, the lack of cloud features, and the fact that its only supported on windows can be a bummer for a lot of you out there.
+However, the lack of cloud features and the fact that it’s only supported on windows can be a bummer for a lot of you out there.

-Software Documentation Tools #4: Read the Docs
+5. Software Documentation Tool: Read the Docs

 Read the Docs is a free platform for software documentation, used by millions of developers worldwide.
 Read the Docs simplifies software documentation by automating building, versioning, and hosting of your docs for you.
 Read the Docs hosts your software documentation for free and currently supports over 90,000 projects.

-Apart from hosting your software documentation, you can even convert and view your documentation as PDFs, a single page HTML, and for eReaders. without the hassle of any additional configuration.
+Apart from hosting your software documentation, you can even convert and view your documentation as PDFs, a single page HTML, and eReaders. without the hassle of any additional configuration.
 Developers can even host multiple versions of their docs easily on the platform.
 Read the Docs is free and is funded by its strong community of supporters!

-Software Documentation Tools #5: Doxygen
+6. Software Documentation Tool: Doxygen

 If you want to generate automatic documentation from your C++ code, Doxygen is a great tool.
 Recently, Doxygen has also started documentation support for other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL Fortran, etc.

 Doxygen directly extracts the documentation from the sources, making it easier to keep the documentation consistent with the source code.
 Users can then export the documentation in RTF (MS-Word), PostScript, hyperlinked PDF, compressed HTML, and Unix man pages.
-Users can even generate graphs and diagrams from the source code, making it highly customizable and feature-rich tool.
+Users can even generate graphs and diagrams from the source code, making it a highly customizable and feature-rich tool.